 Carteret County’s Tall Structure Ordinance: 2008 (the passed version).

 The “updated” Carteret Tall Structure Ordinance approved 11/18/13.
-Not sure what protection improvements there are.
+This was a backwards step, reducing citizen protections.

-Bullet Points as to the basics of what fixes are needed now.
+Bullet Points as to the basics of what fixes were needed after 11/18/13.

 Newspaper Ad for County Public Hearing on 1/2/14